SaTiSH-K-R/SaTiSH-K-R/README.md

 ## Projects

+- **<a href="https://github.com/SaTiSH-K-R/huff-create3-factory" target="_blank">Huff Create3 Factory(Pet project)</a>**

+  Minimalistic Create3 Factory contract written in Huff, a low-level Smart Contract language, to deploy contracts to the same address on different EVM blockchains.

 - **OTC Exchange**

   This is an Over The Counter Exchange deployed to Ethereum mainnet, Polygon, BSC, and Goerli testnet and built for a startup.